dicktang117/KQWb42UEYckbE74R/README.md

 ## 4. Get started

-Clone this repository to your EC2 instance with Ansible & Terraform.
+First, clone this repository to your EC2 instance with Ansible & Terraform.

 ```bash
 # go to terraform folder